a-ndr3/JKU_Multimedia_Labs/README.md

 - [ ] implement blur filter
 - [ ] implement contrast filter
 - [ ] optional: implement live image processing
+- [ ] optional: mark the outline of the paper, to deskew the image
+- [ ] optional: implement brightnes filter using the HSV color model